 Conclusion

-Although reducing noise in your image begins at the of capture—using the lowest possible ISO and nailing your exposure—it’s great to have noise reduction available in post-production.
+Although reducing noise in your image begins at the moment of capture—using the lowest possible ISO and nailing your exposure—it’s great to have noise reduction available in post-production.
 Your camera can only do so much, and Lightroom’s Noise Reduction is powerful and refined.
 Good noise reduction technique will give you cleaner images and enable you to display your photos larger both on screen and in print.
 Using presets for noise reduction will save you a lot of time so you can work smarter.